Valley of the Dolls (novel): Plot

 Neely reappears in the midst of Jennifer's funeral.
 She has lost her voice, apparently from psychological issues.
-After bungling a self-harm attempt Neely becomes institutionalized, which a guilty Anne pays for.
+After bungling a self-harm attempt, Neely becomes institutionalized, which a guilty Anne pays for.
 Meanwhile Lyon returns to New York and reconnects with Anne, much to the chagrin of Kevin.
 Anne is unable to overcome her passion for Lyon and the two begin an affair.
 Kevin eventually learns of this and breaks up with Anne.
-Some time later Neely finds her voice again after an impromptu sanitarium performance with a now-incompetent Tony Polar.
+Some time later, Neely finds her voice again after an impromptu sanitarium performance with a now-incompetent Tony Polar.
 Anne works with Henry to get Lyon to abandon his non-starter career as a writer and become a partner at the agency, with Henry lending Lyon money that secretly comes from Anne.

 Lyon is initially put off by Neely, who has become obese, but successfully plots her career comeback.
-Anne and Lyon get married and Anne quickly becomes pregnant, but her happiness is short-lived when Neely demands that Lyon escort her everywhere on her comeback tour.
+Anne and Lyon get married and Anne quickly gets pregnant, but her happiness is short-lived when Neely demands that Lyon escort her everywhere on her comeback tour.
 Lyon learns from Neely about how Anne secretly lent him money and feels outraged and emasculated.
 He and Neely begin a brazen public affair.
 Henry persuades Anne to wait out the humiliation and pretend she knows nothing, assuring her that Lyon will grow tired of Neely and return to her.
-The affair stretches out for years, with Neely pressuring Lyon to end his marriage.
+The affair stretches on for years, with Neely pressuring Lyon to end his marriage.
 Anne becomes dependent on the "dolls" to relax, but Lyon reluctantly stays with Anne.
-After repaying Anne's loan he breaks off the affair (losing Neely as a client in the process) but quickly begins a new one with a teenaged up-and-coming singer.
+After repaying Anne's loan, he breaks off the affair (losing Neely as a client in the process) but quickly begins a new one with a teenaged up-and-coming singer.
 Though Anne finally admits to herself that Lyon will never stop having affairs, she assures herself that she will eventually fall out of love and become numb to all of her pain before reaching for her "dolls" again.

 Background

 Susann had apparently been thinking about the novel for some time.
 Some years earlier, she had begun Underneath the Pancake, a show-business novel, with her actress friend Beatrice Cole (c.
 1910–1999).
-Later, she considered writing a novel about drug usage in show business to be called The Pink Dolls.
+Later, she considered writing a novel about drug use in show business to be called The Pink Dolls.

 Valley of the Dolls is considered a roman à clef, with its characters based on famous figures such as Judy Garland, Carole Landis, Dean Martin, and Ethel Merman.
 In 1973, after the publication of her third novel, Susann said: "They can keep calling it that roman à clef.
 It'll only make my books sell.
 I don't care".
 Susann insisted that she began each book with a theme: "Then I start asking, what kind of a personality?
 And because I have a good ear, I unconsciously pick up certain people".

 Susann dedicated the book to her poodle Josephine, and to her husband Irving Mansfield.